 Palace of Versailles, France

-With 2,300 rooms spread over 63,154 m2, the building is one of Frances’ architectural wonders.
-Versailles is within 20km from Paris, and during your tour, you can also take some time to see the Estate of Trianon, the gardens, and the Royal Stables.
+With 2,300 rooms spread over 63,154 m2, Versailles is one of Frances’ top architectural wonders.
+The palace is located 20km from Paris, and during your tour, you can also take some time to see the Estate of Trianon, the gardens, and the Royal Stables.

 Taj Mahal, India